 Do you really want to launch a product priced at $100 in a market where page 1 search results are crowded with top performers priced $50 and have amassed hundreds of 5 stars reviews?
 Odds are you will struggle and probably fail, hindered by Amazon's algorithm that will spank you for your pricing decision, son.

-With DataHawk, doing an Amazon Market Research to understand your Competitive Landscape and analyze your competitors in detail is made easy.
+With DataHawk, doing Amazon Market Research to understand your Competitive Landscape and analyze your competitors in detail is made easy.
 That's done instantaneously upon starting monitoring a Keyword that represents your target niche in two ways:

-- DataHawk provides you with in-depth market research of the products that are ranking for that Keyword on Amazon through Key Performance Indicators (KPIs) such as their Average and Median Price, Number of Reviews, and Rating.
+- DataHawk provides you with in-depth Amazon market analysis of the products that are ranking for that Keyword on Amazon through Key Performance Indicators (KPIs) such as their Average and Median Price, Number of Reviews, and Rating.
 Maximum, Minimum, Low Quartile (lowest 25% percentile), and High Quartile data are also presented.
 Beyond giving such market research on a broad basis, DataHawk allows you to see how those KPIs vary by page as well, which is tremendously helpful as you crawl your way from low ranking pages to page 1 - and believe me, the differences can be gigantic.

 - DataHawk also allows you to browse through the 200-300 products that usually index in the first 20 browsable pages of an Amazon search query, quickly and easily by using instant filters on desired ranges of Price, Number of Reviews, and Rating, sorting the results on an ascending or descending order, and applying tags or labels.
 If you're interested in monitoring a competing product in detail, you can elect to track it and its performance will be collected on a daily basis by our tool.
 Tracking a product with DataHawk notably allows you to follow its Keywords rankings and changes in its KPIs (Price, Reviews, Rating, Best Sellers Rank) while getting an estimate of its Monthly Sales.
 You can leverage DataHawk's Amazon sales dashboard to have your numbers on your tips.